Minsk, the capital of Belarus, hosted the 2014 IIHF World Championship.

 Name the Mascot competition winners, Maria Matskevich and Leonid Kravchenko, came up with interesting "hockey" biographies for the main symbol of the 2014 IIHF World Championship.

 In early 2008 the Belarusian Ice Hockey Federation announced a competition to decide on the best Belarusian 2014 IIHF WC bid logo.
 The organizing committee received more than 200 works, designer Victoria Adamovich’s laconic logo winning the competition.
 The 2014 IIHF WC logo is recognizable and popular.
-The logo is used to make souvenirs and ads of the tournament.
-One can also see it on the public transport, bills and billboards.
+The logo was used to make souvenirs and ads of the tournament.
+One could also see it on the public transport, bills and billboards.